-I’m in California, the second leg of my trip around the world.
-My niece, Julia, and her family live in Mill Valley, north of San Francisco.
+I’m in the area around San Francisco, the second leg of my trip around the world.
+My niece, Julia, and her family live in Mill Valley, just north of San Francisco.
 My sister, Carol, and her husband, Phil, live in Carmel Valley, about two and a half hours south of the city, around Monterey Bay.
 Carol and Phil picked me up, and we drove to Julia’s.

 The area north of San Francisco – Marin County – is about as tony and pricey as you can imagine.
 It’s the 5th richest county in the country in terms of per capita income.
 It’s also one the most solidly democratic, and it’s the one where Nancy Pelosi is from.

 It’s where kids rollerblade and ride their tricycles and scooters.
 A bookstore/coffee shop is in the background.
 Good coffee places abound.

 Mill Valley has a cute downtown, great boutique restaurants and hotels, and nice clothing stores.
 I got my hair washed and blow-dried at MilVali Salon, thus continuing my quest to get my hair done in as many places around the world as I can.

 April has been wet, which is wonderful news for Northern California.
 Still, the drought is near enough that you have to ask for water in a restaurant, and when you do get a glass, it’s a really small one, like a kiddie juice glass.

 The redwoods are a distinctive part of the Northern California landscape.
 And they are revered.
 Here we are at Cypress Trail in Mill Valley in a redwood forest.

 From left: Niece Julia holding daughter Maxine and baby Doyle, sister Carol, and me.

 We also visited the Monterey Aquarium, which is a couple hours south of San Francisco.
 It’s beautifully poised on one edge of Monterey Bay.
 The day we were there it was packed.
 I love going to museums filled with kids laughing and learning and having a good time.